-- Upload files to personal cloud storage folders, either through folders on their device that sync with cloud storage providers or via a web browser
+- Personal cloud storage folders, either through folders on their device that sync with cloud storage providers or via a web browser.

-- Share files using corporate messaging services or on social media platforms
+- Corporate messaging services or social media platforms.

-Likewise, not all exfiltration types have been categorized into common destinations.
-To monitor file activity occurring in one of these destinations, select Include uncategorized browser and app read events at the bottom of the Destination table.
+Not all exfiltration types have been categorized into common destinations.
+To monitor file activity occurring in one of these destinations, select Uncategorized browser and app read events under Other uploads at the bottom of the Destination list.

 Allows you to identify specific users to monitor (or exclude from monitoring) by this rule.
 Select whether you want this rule to include or exclude users, then enter those usernames in a comma-separated list.